oki99doki/CO2day/README.md

 **Car Routes**

     GET /cars: Retrieve a list of all cars.

-    POST /cars: Create a new car.

-    GET /cars/<id>: Retrieve a specific car by ID.

-    DELETE /cars/<id>: Delete a specific car by ID.

 **House Routes**

     GET /houses: Retrieve a list of all houses.

-    POST /houses: Create a new house.

-    GET /houses/<id>: Retrieve a specific house by ID.

-    DELETE /houses/<id>: Delete a specific house by ID.

 **Flight Routes**